🎵 Audio & Speech¶

 -

-This paper proposes the Latent Speech-Text Transformer (LST), which aggregates discrete speech tokens into higher-level "latent speech patches" as autoregressive units (analogous to BLT's treatment of bytes), aligning the sequence modeling granularity of speech and text (reducing the length ratio from 20× to ~1:1).
-LST achieves +6.5% absolute improvement on Speech HellaSwag, with gains that continue to grow from 420M to 7B parameters, while reducing ASR/TTS inference computation.
+The authors propose Latent Speech-Text Transformer (LST), which aggregates discrete speech tokens into higher-level "latent speech patches" as autoregressive units (similar to how BLT processes bytes).
+This aligns the sequence modeling granularity of speech and text (reducing from 20× to ~1:1), achieving a +6.5% absolute gain on Speech HellaSwag with sustained gains from 420M to 7B parameters, while simultaneously reducing ASR/TTS inference computational costs.

 -